-- We sent our logo questionnaire to get him thinking about his preferences and vision for the company.
-This helped us to better understand what would be needed because every logo project is different
+- We send you our logo questionnaire to get you thinking about your preferences and vision for your company.
+This helps us to better understand what would be needed because every logo project is different

-- After a call with Philip to clarify any questions we had, we produced a bespoke, fixed-price proposal which detailed all the information that he wanted
+- After a call with you to clarify any questions we have, we produce a bespoke, fixed-price proposal which details all the information you need and want

-- On acceptance of the proposal, we began our creative process which involves a number of lateral thinking exercises to establish the key aspects of the company
+- On your acceptance of the proposal, we begin our creative process which involves a number of lateral thinking exercises to establish the key aspects of your company

-- These exercises helped us to then start sketching ideas and transferring the most promising ones to the computer
+- These exercises help us to then start sketching ideas and transferring the most promising ones to the computer

-- Once the ideas have been developed fully they were shortlisted and each concept was professionally presented to Philip
+- Once the ideas have been developed fully they are shortlisted and each concept is professionally presented to you for you to review

-- A period of amendments followed (all amends are included in our fixed-price proposals) during which the preferred style was developed until it was approved
+- A period of amendment follows (and ALL amends are included in our fixed-price proposals) during which the preferred style is developed until it’s approved

-- We then sent Philip a wide range of colour variations and formats including the master vector file – guaranteed to meet any future need – and of course, backed by our 100% Satisfaction guarantee
+- We then send you a wide range of colour variations and formats including the master vector file which are guaranteed to meet any future need.
+And of course, the entire process is backed by our 100% Satisfaction guarantee

-The company specialises in conflict management and resolution, and the idea that really struck a chord with Philip was the one that showed a line between the ‘H’ and ‘R’.
-This line could represent two conflicting parties being brought together, or an intervention in order to prevent further conflict.
+During this process, the concept that really struck a chord with Philip was one which showed a line between the ‘H’ and ‘R’.
+Your HR Dept specialises in conflict management and resolution, and this line was intended to represent two conflicting parties being brought together, or an intervention in order to prevent further conflict.
 Contrary to popular belief, it’s not important for your logo to ‘say what you do’, but if it can have a ‘story’ or have an aspect that gives a hint such as this then that’s great.
 What’s key is that the logo ‘works’ whether you realise what it’s about or not.

 Philip really loves how versatile his new corporate logo is, and how it’s helping him shape the look of his new venture.
 As part of the logo project we also created some business cards and social media headers, and we look forward to helping ‘Your HR Dept’ as it grows.